IAEA rejects Iran accusation over scientist's killing

 NEW YORK Billionaire investor Warren Buffett will travel to New York this week to help Israel sell government bonds, the underwriting agency for the bonds said on Monday.

-VIENNA The U.N. nuclear watchdog said on Friday it did not know an Iranian scientist who was killed last week, rejecting Tehran's suggestions it may have been partly to blame for his death by leaking information about him.
+VIENNA The U.N. nuclear watchdog rejected on Friday Iranian suggestions it may have been partly to blame for the assassination of a nuclear scientist last week by leaking information about him, saying it did not know him.

-The International Atomic Energy Agency, a Vienna-based U.N. body, separately also confirmed that senior IAEA officials would travel to Tehran later this month for rare talks about the Islamic Republic's disputed nuclear programme.
+The International Atomic Energy Agency, the Vienna-based U.N. nuclear body, separately confirmed that senior IAEA officials would travel to Tehran later this month for rare talks about the Islamic state's disputed nuclear programme.

-The IAEA delegation, to be headed by Deputy Director General Herman Nackaerts, is expected to seek explanations for intelligence information that indicates Iran has engaged in research and development pointing to nuclear weapon ambitions.
+The IAEA delegation, to be headed by Deputy Director General Herman Nackaerts, is expected to seek explanations for intelligence information that indicates Iran has engaged in research and development relevant for nuclear weapons.

-"I am fully committed to working constructively with Iran and I trust that Iran will approach our forthcoming discussions in an equally constructive spirit," IAEA Director General Yukiya Amano said in a statement.
+"I am fully committed to working constructively with Iran and I trust that Iran will approach our forthcoming discussions in an equally constructive spirit," IAEA Director General Yukiya Amano said in a statement about the meeting.

-"My key priority in 2012 will be to try to make progress towards restoring international confidence in the peaceful nature of Iran's nuclear programme."

-But Western diplomats, who have often accused Iran of using stalling tactics in the long-running nuclear dispute while it presses ahead with its atomic activities, are sceptical about the chances for major progress in the talks.

-"Iran has made a lot of transparency pledges but hasn't lived up to them yet," said nuclear analyst Peter Crail of the Arms Control Association, a U.S. think tank and advocacy group.

-Tension between Iran and the West over Iran's nuclear work has increased since November, when the IAEA published a report that said Tehran appeared to have worked on designing a nuclear weapon.
-Iran says its nuclear energy programme is peaceful and aimed at generating electricity.
+Tension between Iran and the West over Iran's nuclear programme has increased since November, when the IAEA published a report that said Tehran appeared to have worked on designing a nuclear weapon.
+Iran says its nuclear programme is peaceful and aimed at generating electricity.

 Iran said on Thursday that the assassins who killed nuclear scientist Mostafa Ahmadi-Roshan, 32, on January 11 may have used information obtained from the United Nations.